deibich/openhab-addons-apsystemsez1/bundles/org.openhab.binding.apsystemsez1/README.md

 ## Supported Things

-Only one thing is supported: The `APsystems EZ1 Inverter` Thing communicates with a Inverter with enabled local API.
+Only one thing is supported: The `APsystems EZ1 Inverter` thing.
+The binding communicates with the inverter over its local API.
+To enable the local API of the inverter, connect with the _AP EasyPower_ app using bluetooth.
+Then go to _Settings_ -> _Local Mode_ and enable the switch _Enable Local Mode_.
+Then choose the option _Continuously_.

 ## Discovery